xander2508/Notes/1. Recon/Tooling/Network Analysis/Traffic Analysis/TCPDump.md

 ```

 This is counting to the 13th byte in the structure and looking at the 2nd bit.
 If it is set to 1 or ON, the SYN flag is set.

+## Notes

+1. Turning absolute sequence numbers on `(-S)` will be extremely helpful in determining conversations.